-- Calibration parameter Zero Tracking is set to On or On+AutoZero. - The gross weight is good zero (deviation from zero less than one quarter of resolution). - The weight is stable (the text Motion not shown). - The rate of weight change is lower than the Zero-Tracking rate, see below.
+- Calibration parameter 'Zero-tracking' is set to On or On+AutoZero. - The gross weight is 'good zero' (deviation from zero less than one quarter of Resolution). - The weight is stable (the text Motion not shown). - The rate of weight change is lower than the 'zero-track.rate', see below.

-The set-up parameter Zero-Tracking Rate determines the maximum permissible weight change per minute for the zero-tracking.
+The set-up parameter 'Zero-track.rate' determines the maximum permissible weight change per minute for the zero-tracking.
 If parameter 'Resolution' is changed, the value of 'Zero-track rate' will change correspondingly.